-Ref No Compliance Question Yes, No or NA Remedial Action Plan (RAP) and Comments Risk Rating RAP Completed F5 Are extinguishers clearly visible with signage if concealed?
+Ref No Compliance Question Yes, No or NA Remedial Action Plan (RAP) and Comments Risk Rating RAP Completed F3 Are the quantity and types of extinguishers adequate for the risk?
+Note: Is there at least one extinguisher for each 200 metres of floor space? (minimum of 2 per floor, unless it is an upper floor of less than 100m2).
+Yes Low F4 Are extinguishers correctly sited?
+Note: approx. 1 metre from the floor.
+Handle of small hand held extinguishers approximately 1.5 metres from the floor).
+Yes The provision of the extinguisher in the dry riser inlet enclosure on the ground floor means that this is very unlikely to be available for immediate use, other than by the Fire Service during firefighting operations.
+Low F5 Are extinguishers clearly visible with signage if concealed?
 Note: Where full body colour extinguishers (BS 5423) are still in use, firefighting equipment safety signs should be posted above the extinguisher (see guidance and information sheets) Yes Low F6 Are extinguishers unobstructed?
 Yes Other than the foam extinguisher in the dry riser enclosure.
 Low F7 Are maintenance inspections of extinguishers carried out and recorded in the log book in line with current standards?
-Yes The portable fire fighting equipment was last service on 11/3/221 by premiere Fire and Security Ltd. Low F8 Are tenants advised to purchase a fire blanket and multipurpose extinguisher?
+Yes The portable firefighting equipment was last service on 11/3/221 by premiere Fire and Security Ltd. Low

+F: Po F: Portable Firefighting Equipment Ref No Compliance Question Yes, No or NA Remedial Action Plan (RAP) and Comments Risk Rating RAP Completed F8 Are tenants advised to purchase a fire blanket and multipurpose extinguisher?
 N/A F9 Are staff trained in fire safety awareness?
 N/A

-G: Fixed Installations

-Ref No Compliance Question Yes, No or NA Remedial Action Plan (RAP) and Comments Risk Rating RAP Completed G1 Is the building provided with a sprinkler system?
+G: Fix G: Fixed Installations Ref No Compliance Question Yes, No or NA Remedial Action Plan (RAP) and Comments Risk Rating RAP Completed G1 Is the building provided with a sprinkler system?
 Yes Covers the ground floor bin store only Low G2 Is the building provided with a dry/wet riser?
 Yes Low G3 Is the building provided with a smoke control system?
-No See E6 and E8 above Medium G4 Are fixed installations tested to current BS standards?
-Yes Fire shutter serviced by Armashield Ltd on 01/02/21 Suppression system serviced by Autoquench Ltd on 20/02/21 Lift serviced by Temple Lifts Ltd on 03/09/21 Dry riser serviced by Southern Dry Risers Ltd on 11/9/20 Emergency lighting serviced by Premier Fire and Security Ltd on 11/3/21 Fire extinguishers serviced by Premier Fire and Security Ltd on 11/3/21 Low G5 Are all protection systems provided with appropriate signage?
+No See E6 and E8 above Medium

+G4 Are fixed installations tested to current BS standards?
+Yes Fire shutter serviced by Armashield Ltd on 01/02/21 Suppression system serviced by Autoquench Ltd on 20/02/21 Lift serviced by Temple Lifts Ltd on 31/08/21 Dry riser serviced by Southern Dry Risers Ltd on 11/9/20 Lightning conductor serviced by Cuttings Lighting Protection and Earthing Engineers on 30/11/20 Emergency lighting serviced by Premier Fire and Security Ltd on 11/3/21 Fire extinguishers serviced by Premier Fire and Security Ltd on 11/3/21 Low G5 Are all protection systems provided with appropriate signage?
 Yes Low G6 Are all protection systems provided with appropriate alarms?
 Yes Low G7 Are hose reels provided?
-No

-G8 Is the building provided with any other fixed installations?
-YAC 60 minute fire shutter to the entrance of the ground floor bin store.
-Low ---- -- ----- --- ----- --
+No G8 Is the building provided with any other fixed installations?
+Yes 60 minute fire shutter to the entrance of the ground floor bin store.
+Low